Your client pool is larger than you think.

 Benefits of Participating in Texas Homeownership Continuing Education

 - Inclusion on Texas Homeownership REALTORS® Locator List.

 - Referrals from the Texas Homeownership REALTORS® Locator List.

 - Active buyers will see your contact information and know you are a trained professional who is ready to help them.

-- Participating as a Preferred Texas Homeownership REALTOR® puts you ahead of the game and the competition.
+- Participating as a Designated Texas Homeownership REALTOR® puts you ahead of the game and the competition.

 Products at a Glance

 The Texas Homebuyer Program requires a 620 Fico Score.

 All other credit requirements are addressed with AUS and Underwriting Findings.

 MCC Tri Fold Marketing Brochure